9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Insulation layers.

-That’s how you get “it feels solid” without adding heavy structures.
+That’s how you get “it feels solid” without adding heavy structure.

 Rattles.